 Buying what we need

-Since 2019 we have reduced our intake considerably, and have rebalanced our collection towards core ranges that do not have as high fashion risk, and can be carried over into subsequent seasons if necessary.
-This has resulted in a 42% reduction in our buy volume in the last two years (we bought 27m units in FY21, compared to 46.6m in FY19).
+Since 2019 we have reduced our intake considerably and have rebalanced our collection towards core ranges that do not have as high fashion risk and can be carried over into subsequent seasons if necessary.
+This has resulted in a 42% reduction in our buy volume in the last three years.

 A critical part of the process in making durable, sustainable garments is our sampling system; ensuring the garments meet our quality and technical needs, as well providing real visuals for our brand marketing and sales team to use to help our customers have the best experience with our products.

 To reduce our overall sampling footprint, we are establishing

 Once the samples have served their initial purpose, we ensure the most sustainable route is taken such as restocking the item in our warehouse, selling through outlet stores and staff shops, and donating to our charity partner.

 No faulty products are sent to landfill by Superdry.
 Even though our faulty returns continue at a market-leading low rate, we have been working with our UK owned stores and distribution centres to train colleagues to identify fixable returns (eg small marks) and have provided them with ‘care kits’ to service these garments so they can be sold again.

 In FY22 this scheme has re-processed 7,621 garments from faulty stock, generating over £370,000 in revenue through full price and staff-shop sales.

 We continue donate the balance of our faulty returns to Newlife (87 tonnes in the last year), a UK based charity who reprocess and resell them to fund equipment for disabled and terminally ill children.

 In FY22, our key jersey factories sent over 360 tonnes of cut (fabric scrap) waste, and second quality garments to local recycling partners in Turkey and India.